Common Injuries Sustained in Kansas Car Accidents - Our Attorneys Fight for Justice

-The Centers for Disease Control and Prevention (CDC) reports that an average of 1.7 million people nationwide sustain a traumatic brain injury each year.
-Of those who sustain a TBI, the CDC reports that 275,000 people need to be hospitalized and 52,000 die each year.
+According to the Centers for Disease Control and Prevention (CDC), more than a million people nationwide sustain a traumatic brain injury each year.
+Of those who sustain a TBI, the CDC reports that hundreds of thousands need to be hospitalized and tens of thousands die each year.
 In such extreme cases, you may have grounds for a legitimate wrongful death case.
 Warner Law Offices is ready to help.
 We can also help you understand the benefits of hiring an attorney.
 We can also explain to you the types of damages you might be eligible for with your case.

 Back to Top